exercises for hamstrings

 Sit on the floor with a foam roll under 1 thigh.
 Support yourself with your hands.
 Move your body up and down so the foam roll contacts the length of your hamstrings.
 Apply pressure from your buttock down to the back of your knee.
 If you find a tender or tight part of the muscle, spend a little more time there.
 Perform 3 sets of 30-second bouts on each leg.

-Contract Relax PNF Hamstring Stretch
+Hold Relax PNF Hamstring Stretch

 Lie flat on your back.
-Wrap a stretch-out-strap, belt, or towel around your foot.
-Hold an end of the strap in each hand.
+Wrap a stretch-out strap, belt, or towel around your foot.
+Hold one end of the strap in each hand.
 Next, passively raise your leg with your knee straight.
 Hold the stretch when you feel a mild to moderate pull in the back of your thigh.
-Then, contract your hamstrings by gently pushing your leg back down towards the floor.
+Then, contract your hamstrings by gently pushing your leg down towards the floor.
 Push your leg into the strap as you resist.
 Your leg does not move.
 Hold this muscle contraction for 6 seconds.
 Relax for a few seconds.
 Then pull your leg up a little bit further holding for 10 seconds.
 Repeat this sequence 5 times on each leg.

 This stretch works better when you have a partner or your physical therapist to assist.
-It is challenging to really relax your hamstrings when you are by yourself.
+It is challenging to relax your hamstrings when you are by yourself.
 Give it a try on your own and let us know if you need more help.

 Slump Slider and Tensioner

-The sciatic nerve stimulates and travels close to your hamstrings.
+The sciatic nerve activates and travels close to your hamstrings.
 When you stretch your hamstrings you are also stretching your sciatic nerve.
 However, you can bias the stretch to move or pull on your nerve more.
 This influences the blood flow to the nerve.
 Changes in nerve blood flow can cause the muscles it supplies to relax.
 It is amazing how this can cause profound changes in hamstring flexibility very quickly.

 We recommend starting with the slider technique in this video.
-If your improvements start to slow down, mix in the tensioner.
+If your improvements slow down, mix in the tensioner.
 However, if you have a history of back pain, be very gentle with the tensioner.
 We recommend you do 3 sets of 10 to 15 repetitions once per day.

 How to Get Started with Hamstring Stretches